Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## Þ< (All Less Than Increasing)

-Find all numbers less than a certain value in a (potentially infinite) list assumed to be increasing
+Find all numbers less than a certain value in a (potentially infinite) list assumed to be (non-strictly) increasing

 ### Overloads